sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

  By the beginning, of the Christian era, the study ofpoetics has much progressedand we hear of variouswriters of whom we have references in citations.
 Forinstance, there are Kasyapa, Kapila, Kohala, Dattila,Matanga, Rahula, Sakaligarbha Matrigupta, Priyatithi,Sumanas, Nandiswami and Brahmanandin.
 These writersmust have so far speculated on poetics, as to recognisemodification in the views propounded in Natyasastra.
 Theresult of this advance in poetic criticism was the immediate advent of distinct schools of thought of Bhamahaand Dandin and the possibility of newer schools in thecoming centuries.

  Bhamaha was the sonof Rakrila Gomin.
-Maskariwas probably his[son](# "He says so in his commentary on Gautama Dharmasutra.").
-From the word Gomin and from the salutation to Sarva Sarvagna at the commencementof his work, it has been said he was a Buddhist.Chandra in his grammar mentions Gomin as a termination of [respect](# "गोमिन् पूज्ये"), The epithets Sarva and Sarvagna have been usedfor various divine incarnations without limitation.
-Bhamaha's reverence to the Hindu [pantheon](# "प्रणम्य सार्वेसर्वज्ञं")and his elegantreferences to heroes of [Ramayana](# "II.
+Maskariwas probably hisson[^1].
+From the word Gomin and from the salutation to Sarva Sarvagna at the commencementof his work, it has been said he was a Buddhist.Chandra in his grammar mentions Gomin as a termination of respect[^2], The epithets Sarva and Sarvagna have been usedfor various divine incarnations without limitation.
+Bhamaha's reverence to the Hindu pantheon[^3]and his elegantreferences to heroes of Ramayana[^4] Mahabharata[^5] andPuranas[^6] indicate more properly his Vedic persuasion.This surmise is supported by Bhamaha's scathing criticism of Buddhist theory of Anyapoha[^7].

+[^1]: "He says so in his commentary on Gautama Dharmasutra."

+[^2]: "गोमिन् पूज्ये"

+[^3]: "प्रणम्य सार्वेसर्वज्ञं"

+[^4]: "II.
 55. ; III.
 11, 32, 36; IV.
-21, 28 ; V. 44.")
-[Mahabharata](# "III.
-7; V. 36, 39, 41, 42, 43.") and[Puranas](# "III:5, 42 ; V. 59.") indicate more properly his Vedic persuasion.This surmise is supported by Bhamaha's scathing criticism of Buddhist theory of [Anyapoha](# "VI.
-16. 17.").
+21, 28 ; V. 44."

+[^5]: "III.
+7; V. 36, 39, 41, 42, 43."

+[^6]: "III:5, 42 ; V. 59."

+[^7]: "VI.
+16. 17."

  On the relative priority of Bhamaha and Dandin, therehas been divergence of opinion¹.But the assertivenesof Dandin's expressions of dissent in relation to views of

 Bhamaha on particular topics indicates his posteriority.
 Such is also the opinion of the present editor, Tatacharya.
-It is possible that Bhamaha was an elder contemporaryof Dandin or Bhamaha was an author whose opinionwere then fresh in the minds of the readers which Dandithought ought to be controverted before they gainedplace of [honor](# "See A. Rangasami Saraswati Jl. of Mythic SocietyIII.
-682.").
+It is possible that Bhamaha was an elder contemporaryof Dandin or Bhamaha was an author whose opinionwere then fresh in the minds of the readers which Dandithought ought to be controverted before they gainedplace of honor[^8].

+[^8]: "See A. Rangasami Saraswati Jl. of Mythic SocietyIII.
+682."

  From illustrations²of Alankaras and from thenumber and significance it is conjectured that Bhatti came after Bhamaha.